seinecle/blog/_posts/2026-07-14-stackoverflow-ai-knowledge-pleasure.md

 With AI erupting, these maintainers didn't see their task made easier, quite the contrary.
 They now receive tons of AI-generated contributions to the code they are in charge of.
 These contributions are more often than not unnecessary, unqualified, and of poor quality.
 Maintainers have to spend time triaging these instead of investing their time on important issues.
-As a consequence, they find their job less rewarding and some of them have outright sollicitating [all contributions on critical issues](https://daniel.haxx.se/blog/2026/01/26/the-end-of-the-curl-bug-bounty/).
+As a consequence, they find their job less rewarding and some of them have stopped outright sollicitating [all contributions on critical issues](https://daniel.haxx.se/blog/2026/01/26/the-end-of-the-curl-bug-bounty/).

 In this article, the chart showing the virtual disappearing of posts on Stackoverflow is invoked to support the same argument as Acemoglu: the fate of Stackoverflow shows that "There is still human-interaction data being generated, but that's private now" [quote of [Joahnnes Wachs](https://johanneswachs.com/), [academic and author of this paper](https://academic.oup.com/pnasnexus/article/3/9/pgae400/7754871?login=false)].